asaltcode/Books-with-formik/README.md

 Welcome to the Book Management Application!
 This web application allows users to manage book records and author information with ease.
 Below are key features and guidelines for using the application.

+## How to use this application

+### Home Page

+- **View All Books:** The home page displays all the available books.
+Click on any book card to view its complete details on a dedicated page.

+### Dashboard Page

+- **Edit and Delete Book Records:** Navigate to the dashboard page to edit or delete book records.
+Click on the respective buttons for the desired action.

+### Add Book Page

+- **Add New Book:** Visit the Add Book page to add a new book to the system.
+Fill in the required details and click on the submit button.

 ## Features

 ### Book Records Management